How to move a mountain

 Thursday, January 24, 2013, 7:00 – 9:00 pm

-Presentation, discussion, and artwork by Dr. Deborah Gordon, Paul Chasan, and Kathleen Henderson.
+With Dr. Deborah Gordon, Paul Chasan, and Kathleen Henderson.

 The first How to Move a Mountain event investigated the stakes involved in collective behavior.
 How does a community build its home, and what is potentially lost, won, or stabilized in the process?